Saturday, January 21, 2017

 Director's Cut" contains restructured and re-recorded songs from her "The Sensual World" (1989) and "The Red Shoes" albums while "50 Words For Snow" featured all new material.
 This past November, a live album of her "Before The Dawn" concert was released.

 I have always loved the dramatic flair of Kate Bush's music but understand completely why she was not a bigger name here in the states.
 While her image was certainly video-friendly during the MTV era, Bush's poetic and occasionally esoteric songs was just a little too out-there for American consumption at the time.
-Here are two of my favorite from this singular artist:
+Here are two of my favorites from this singular artist:

 "Running Up That Hill" - Kate Bush (1985) mp3